Why is Own Damage Bike Insurance Cover Useful?

-Own damage insurance cover is useful in covering the insured vehicle in case of accidental damage.
+Own damage bike insurance policy protect the insured vehicle in case of accidental damage.
 As you know, the mandatory third-party bike insurance only covers the liabilities of a third party arising out of accidental death, damage, or injury.
-In such a case, if your vehicle is damaged, no coverage will be offered.
-However, if you have the own damage bike insurance policy, you can claim for the damages sustained by your bike as well.
+In such a case, no coverage will be offered if your vehicle is damaged.
+However, if you have your damage bike insurance policy, you can also claim for the damages sustained by your bike.

 - The policy offers financial coverage to repair parts of the insured bike due to accidental damages.